A look back at how far New Zealand's wine industry has come on the equality front

 Given women make up 80 per cent of consumer purchase decisions for wine, it seems only right they are represented equally.

-Veteran winemaker Jane Hunter, managing director of Hunter's Wines which was founder by her late husband in 1979, says the industry has gone through a rapid expansion.
+Veteran winemaker Jane Hunter, managing director of Hunter's Wines which was founded by her late husband in 1979, says the industry has gone through a rapid expansion.

-When she took over running the business in 1887 she could count the number of women part of the industry on two hands.
+When she took over running the business in 1987 she could count the number of women in the industry on two hands.

 "Most women working in the wine industry back then were either family members of small wineries or else they were involved in sales whereas now we have women in winemaking, driving tractors, cellar hands, viticulturists, there right across the board in every facet," Hunter says.